MilkTeaAddicted/MilkTeaAddicted/README.md

 ### Hi!
-I'm @MilkTeaAddicated(xiao mu/晓沐), a graduate student from Wuhan University，currently focusing on backend development
+I'm @MilkTeaAddicated(晓沐/Selma), a graduate student from Wuhan University，currently focusing on backend development

 - ⚡From December 2023 to March 2024, I worked at [@Xiaomi(小米)](https://www.mi.com/) as a software development engineer, responsible for developing integration services for mobile and in-car artificial intelligence，which is called Mi AI(小爱同学).
 - 💻From June 2024 to September 2024, I embarked on an internship at [@ByteDance(字节跳动)](https://www.bytedance.com/zh/), specifically in the Tiktok Shop, where I was responsible for international e-commerce related business.
 This is a dynamic and innovative company where I gained unprecedented technical experience and growth.